kr0ner/OneESP32ToRuleThemAll/README.md

 2. Navigate through the menu of the display, mounted to your heat pump
 4. Try to match the values (e.g. 237) to the values you see in the display (23.7°)
 5. Use the existing templates to add new sensors
+5.1 Add the newly added ids along with their types to property.h 5.2 Guard the newly added ids with e.g. #if defined(THZ_5_5_ECO) ... #endif to express that it was tested with that version
+    once it is confirmed for the others, the guards can be removed 5.3 Add the entities to the respective yaml and use the already existing templates
 6. profit

 ## Troubleshooting